Analysis | Stephen Breyer retirement watch just got a little more interesting

 “I’ve said that there are a lot of considerations,” Breyer said.
 “I don’t think any member of the court is living in Pluto or something.”

 This is hardly shocking stuff.
-Not only have those GOP-appointed justices suggested that conveniently timed retirements are okay, but almost every recent retirement has been conveniently timed for when the party the justice is most aligned with could choose their replacement (which can hardly be dismissed as a coincidence).
+Not only have those Republican-appointed justices suggested that conveniently timed retirements are okay, but almost every recent retirement has been conveniently timed for when the party with which those justices were most aligned could choose their replacements (which can hardly be dismissed as a coincidence).

 It also doesn’t mean Breyer is retiring soon or even leaning in that direction.
 But for a man whose book is all about an apolitical court and whose publisher said he wouldn’t talk about that subject, he sure gave the political world something to work with on that subject.